|10-12-2009, 05:34 AM||#1 (permalink)|

 His wife, a Convention Center honcho, was watching at work and started screaming, "Bobby, Bobby."

 "She said her office went crazy," he said.

 Memorabilia cop calls 'em as he sees 'em. | Philadelphia Inquirer | 10/11/2009

 Location: S. New Jersey

-Also looking for Doctor Who Battles in Time and autographed index cards
+Looking for Doctor Who Battles in Time, Doctor Who autographed index cards and Solomon Grundy